JetBrains/MPS-extensions/README.md

 ## Building

-The MPS extensions can be built with gradle.
-To build the source code, all you need is a Java 11 JDK.
 Of course, if you want to hack on the MPS extensions, you need MPS.
-The MPS version that is used is in the [build.gradle](https://github.com/JetBrains/MPS-extensions/blob/master/build.gradle#L61) file.
+The MPS version that is used is in the build.gradle file.

 Run the following commands to build the project: